kyuinHwang/genome-habitat-classification-pipeline/README.md

 - Accepts target taxa or genome accession list as input.
 - Supports multiple metadata sources: GTDB, NCBI, or both.
 - Classifies habitat using Bioproject and Biosample metadata.
-- Flexible options for domain selection (bacteria or archaea).
 - Modular scripts for easy customization and extension.

 ---